Tina Harris

-Tina Harris is a Maryland-born singer best known for being a member of Sweetbox.
+Tina Harris (born April 23, 1975), is an American singer best known for being a member of Sweetbox.

 Career

 Early life

 Tina Harris was born in Baltimore, Maryland, and due to her military father being stationed there, the whole family moved to Frankfurt, West Germany, when she was four and grew up there.

 Tina Harris's start in the music industry came when her cousin, rapper Turbo B of the music group Snap! chose Harris's sister Jackie to mime on the videoclip and on promotional appearances to the female parts of their hit "The Power".
 Later, Tina Harris and her other sister Angel became dancers on Snap!'s tour and in videoclips, first appearing in the videoclip for "Ooops Up".

 In 1991, the three Harris sisters left Snap! and formed the pop-rap group B.O.Y. (an acronym for Because Of You), which was active for two years.
 Sister Angel left in 1992 after the release of the second single and Tina and Jackie carried on as a duo for two more singles.

 After meeting singer Liza da Costa, Harris and her sister Jackie formed a Eurodance trio with her called Security for about two years in 1993–1995.
 Afterwards, Harris lent vocals to a few Eurodance records in the mid-90s.